kerijsn/airspace-hugo/exampleSite/content/english/_index.md

 service:
   enable: true
   service_item:
+  - icon: Current
+    name: Current
+    content: Just like you, our customers want on-trend, in-style items.
+So bring us that amazing designer dress you bought that doesn’t quite fit or that jacket you loved when you bought but just don’t wear.
   - name: Clean
     content: Do you buy dirty clothing?
 Neither do our customers.
 We can only accept clean, unstained, odor-free items in excellent condition.